|“11” lines, in between the eyebrows||12-30 units|

 Botox and Dysport are very safe medications.
 There are over 700 FDA-approved uses for Botox!
 Allergic reactions, although possible, are extremely rare.
 If you have a severe and true milk allergy (not the same as lactose intolerant) Dysport is not a good option for you.

 If too much Botox/Dysport is injected it can cause droopy eyebrows.
-That is why Hillary always injects small “test” amounts to ensure optimal results and safety!
+That is why our practitioners always injects small “test” amounts to ensure optimal results and safety!

 Eyebrows can sometimes be slightly uneven after a treatment, mainly because your eyebrows are uneven, to begin with!
 One eyebrow might have stronger muscles above it, to begin with, and may require additional medication or hold the medication slightly differently.
 But overall, if one eyebrow is too high it can be easily corrected with minor injectable touch-ups and medication adjustments to achieve a symmetrical brow line!